-While we lost, details are recorded below as a public record of our campaign.
+While we lost this campaign details are recorded below as a public record.

 This approved development, along with a terrace area outside the garden, has taken the southern end of Queen’s Garden to build five restaurants.
 This despite the fact that this particular area was added to the garden in 1990 in compensation for the northern part, adjacent to Market Square, then taken to build The Glades shopping centre.
 We still continue to believe that this development should not have been approved for the following reasons –

 - Loss of public green space, which Bromley council state they greatly value for peoples’ healthy lifestyles and well-being.

 - This space was within a Conservation Area.